15 November 2018 – Nominations open

 - A Global Licence Subscription, no matter how many named readers it has, is restricted to 50 voters.
 This is to eliminate unfair advantage for the largest companies.

-- No single company can recieve more than 50 votes, it does not matter how many subscribers, IDA Members, or early bird registered delegates you have, no single company is eligible for more than 50 votes.
+No single company can receive more than 50 votes, it does not matter how many subscribers or early bird registered delegates you have, no single company is eligible for more than 50 votes.

-- That your Subscriptions to GWI magazine and/or Water Desalination Report will be current in 2017.
+- That your subscriptions to GWI magazine and/or Water Desalination Report will be current in 2019.

 - *That the list of named readers on your Subscription documentation (up to 10 named readers per Single Licence Subscription) is up to date.
 Please check your named reader list NOW.
 To update your list please contact customer services